emad-elsaid/emad-elsaid.github.io/Home.md

 ![](/public/bccd47d76bb0511b158fe635175ca58655bc685a39945d95053d8174133b5b11.jpg)

 Hi, This is my :sunflower:  [digital garden](https://github.com/MaggieAppleton/digital-gardeners).
-It's my public space.
+It's a public space.
 It includes notes, ideas and experiments.
 Anything I'm involved in will be part of this garden.

 I'm a [software engineer](</Why I became a software developer>) backend focused.
 I mainly use #Ruby and #Go.

 # Social profiles

-* I like to work on side projects. you'll find a list of them on [GitHub](https://www.github.com/emad-elsaid)
+*  [GitHub](https://www.github.com/emad-elsaid) have all my sideprojects. it's one of my hobbies.
-* Sometimes I'll tweet random ideas on [Twitter](https://www.twitter.com/emad__elsaid)
+* [Twitter](https://www.twitter.com/emad__elsaid) will have my random ideas of photographs.
-* Or write stories or fun anecdotes on [Facebook](https://www.facebook.com/emad.elsaid.hamed)
+* [Facebook](https://www.facebook.com/emad.elsaid.hamed) for me is more about connecting to family and egyptian devs community
-* Also sometimes I make youtube videos, book reviews or gameplays or even some thoughts about software engineering on [Youtube](http://youtube.com/EmadElsaid)
+* [Youtube](http://youtube.com/EmadElsaid) include videos about book reviews or gameplays or even some thoughts about software engineering.
-* I'm not active on [Linkedin](https://www.linkedin.com/in/emadelsaid) but I keep my profile updated as much as possible
+* [Linkedin](https://www.linkedin.com/in/emadelsaid) I keep my professional profile updated as much as possible
-* I used to stream on [Twitch](https://www.twitch.tv/internalerr) for a while.
+* [Twitch](https://www.twitch.tv/internalerr) streams used to be fun for a while.
 I may get back to it
-* And if you're on [Keybase](https://keybase.io/emadelsaid) you can send me encrypted messages if you're seeking confidentiality.
+* [Keybase](https://keybase.io/emadelsaid) can be used to send me encrypted messages if you're seeking confidentiality.

 # My Hobbies